agmoss/klearlink/products/klearprofile.md

   - **compliant** - The consumer has paid their credit as agreed in the last 60 days
   - **non-compliant** - all, or some, credit reported to KlearLink is past due in the last 60 days.
 - **declined** - The matched organization has declined to extend credit to the consumer
-- **bankrupt/insolvent** - The matched organization has flagged the institution as bankrupt/insolvent

 **_If your match's credit state is non-compliant, you now know that your applicant is out of payment compliance with a loan originated from another lending organization._**